Taijaun/Habitual/README.md

 ⸻

 📲 Installation
-	1. Ensure you have Xcode installed on your Mac.
+	1. Ensure you have Xcode installed on your Mac.<br>
 	2. Clone this repository:

 git clone https://github.com/Taijaun/Habitual.git